 - Bake cakes for 30 minutes or until toothpick inserted into the center of cakes comes out clean.
 Cool cakes in pans for 10 minutes, take them out of the pans and place them onto a greased wire rack.
 (I use baking spray to grease the wire rack) Cool them for at least an hour.

 - For the chocolate sauce/glaze: Place chocolate and honey in a bowl and set aside.
 Place the heavy cream and sugar in a small saucepan and heat it over medium heat until sugar is fully dissolved.
 Pour the warm cream and sugar mixture onto the chocolate and honey mixture and stir it until smooth and silky.
 It may take a couple of minutes for it to thicken.
 Let it cool at room temperature.

-- To assemble: Place the toasted pecans into chilled filling and stir.
+- To assemble: Place the toasted pecans and the shredded coconut into chilled filling and stir.
 Place the first cake on to a cake stand.
 Using a serrated knife, holding it parallel to work surface, cut the first cake into two equal layers.
 Using a spatula, distribute 1 cup filling evenly on the first layer.
 Place the second layer of the first cake on top and distribute 1 cup of filling once again.
 Repeat the same process with the second cake.
 When all layers are completed, coat the outer layer of the cake fully with the chocolate glaze.
 Let it rest for 1 hour in room temperature and serve.
 (If you refrigerate it, let it cool at room temperature for 20 minutes before serving.)

 A recipe adapted from the America’s Test Kitchen.